 There will be NO Further Assessment Opportunities for any of the internal standards offered for this course.
 It is advised that you make full use of your i-Times, formative/practice assessments, and feedback from your teacher, to ensure you are prepared for the internal standards.
 This will help you to achieve the best grade possible.

 Resubmissions will only be allowed to take a student from "Not Achieved" grade to an "Achieved" grade.

-Are there any pre-requisite for level 3 Chemistry?
+Are there any prerequisites for level 3 Chemistry?

-14 credits in Level 2 Chemistry (including 2 external achievement standards) or at the discretion of the teacher in charge of the course, in consultation with the LA.
+14 credits in Level 2 Chemistry (including 2 external achievement standards) OR at the discretion of the teacher in charge of the course, in consultation with the learning advisor.